 Microsoft Teams is the hub and spoke of collaboration for users who use Office 365.
 You can chat with your colleagues and collaborate with people both inside and outside of your business who are working on the same project.
-You can collect data in folders which are stored in SharePoint and you can communicate easily with any of your devices.
+You can collect data in folders which are stored in SharePoint and communicate with colleagues easily with any of your devices.

 4. Desktop Versions of the Microsoft Office Suite

-With an Office 365 subscription you also have the option to add access to the full Microsoft Office suite (Word, Excel and Powerpoint).
-If you and your organization are already familiar with and using these applications throughout your organization, this could be another huge benefit.
-You will always have access to the latest versions of the Office applications, as well as the benefit of being able to install up to 5 copies of Office per user.
-This is ideal for staff with multiple devices or who want to have access from their all of their computers.
+With an Office 365 subscription, you also have the option to add access to the full Microsoft Office suite (Word, Excel, and Powerpoint).
+If you and your business are already familiar with (and using) these applications, this could be another huge benefit.
+You will always have access to the latest versions of the Office applications, as well as the benefit of being able to install up to five copies of Office per user.
+This is ideal for staff with multiple devices, or those who want to have access from all of their computers.

 5. Microsoft Azure

 Office 365 provides free access to Microsoft Azure Active Directory.
-This allows you to centralize the management of your organization through a directory structure so you can have better control of your users and their devices.
-With Azure AD you can manage (add, update and delete) users and groups, register devices, enable single sign-on to certain apps and Windows 10 devices, and more.
-For larger organizations, paid versions of Azure AD are available for even more features and functionality and further integration with other Microsoft Azure services.
+This allows you to centralise business management through a directory structure.
+The result?
+Better control of your users and their devices.
+With Azure AD, you can manage (add, update, and delete) users and groups, register devices, enable single sign-on to certain apps and Windows 10 devices, and more.
+For larger organisations, paid versions of Azure AD are available for even more features and functionality, plus further integration with other Microsoft Azure services.

 6. Microsoft Intune